Unlike when you buy rural, buying a city or suburban home is usually straight forward.

 ... to coordinate and facilitate your

 entire relocation.
-Feel free to contact me for a free consultation.
+However, this may not be possible.
+Feel free to contact me for an agent recommendation who can assist you to buy rural.
 And for more information on country living and how to

 buy rural, visit my page on rural living.
 If you're thinking about building a custom home and want to learn about buying land or buying a lot in the city, visit my page on buying land.